Perry Hannah: Political career

 In 1857, Hannah ran for and won a seat in the 19th legislature of the Michigan House of Representatives, as a Republican representing the newly formed Grand Traverse County.
 He served on the Federal Relations and Indian Affairs committees.

 Hannah was a supporter and ally of Abraham Lincoln and the Union during the American Civil War.
 In 1862, Hannah gave a speech addressing 25 Union enlistees departing Traverse City, stating that they were "gallant men who have left their families and their workshops to fight the battles of their country".
 Hannah was a Republican elector from Michigan in the elections of 1864, 1888, and 1900.
 Furthermore, Hannah was a delegate to the Republican National Convention from Michigan in 1872, 1880, and 1888.

 In 1881, the small community of Traverse City became a village, and Hannah became the town's first village president.
 He served two nonconsecutive terms, separated by Benjamin D. Ashton, a fellow Republican, physician, and Clermont County, Ohio native.
 On May 18, 1895, Traverse City was awarded a city charter by the Michigan Legislature.
 The office of village president was abolished, and Hannah automatically became the first mayor of Traverse City, serving until the end of that year.

 Also In 1881, the Northern Michigan Asylum, later the Traverse City State Hospital, was established as the demand for a third psychiatric hospital in Michigan, in addition to those established in Kalamazoo and Pontiac, began to grow.
-Perry Hannah famously used his political influence to secure its location in Traverse City.
-The hospital opened in 1885, and lasted until 1989.
+Perry Hannah used his political influence to secure its location in Traverse City.
+The hospital opened in 1885, and operated until 1989.